 College students should respond to the census to have a chance to impact programs like Pell Grants, health care services, food assistance and more for the next decade.
-Those who live in off-campus housing that is not owned, leased or managed by the college or university can respond online, by phone or by mail beginning mid-March 2020.
+Those who live in off-campus housing that is not owned, leased or managed by the college or university can respond online, by phone or by mail by Wednesday, September 30.
 Count yourself at your off-campus address, even if you stay somewhere else during school breaks.
 If you live in on-campus student housing or in another student housing facility that is owned, leased or managed by the college or university, census takers will work with student housing officials to ensure that you are counted.

 How to Learn More About the Census

 Learn more about the 2020 Census at the official census website.